una/personal-goals/happy-moments/happy-moments.md

 01/03/2015
 ---
 Today I went out with my Russian girl friends in Baltimore.
 There weren't many people out because of the Ravens game (Ravens > Steelers), but Sasha and I didn't mind -- we danced like nobody was watching -- literally.
-And took over the entire dance floor.
-No fucks, just dancing :)

 01/04/2015
 ---